EN-IH-WDPT-JUN21/TheDopeMob-BattleLegends-Homework1/README.md

 When battling the game will automatically determine the winner of the round until a character is killed which then sends them to the gaveyard, a combat text will be avaliable to view to determine how your player attacked and defended.

 When all hero's on a team are sent to the graveyard the battle is then over and a winner is declared.

+_The Dope Mob team do not claim any right over any of the graphics and the song used in this game.
+All rights reserved to the respective copyright owners.
+Regards to Alexander Nakarada and his beauty music theme called 'Borgar':_ https://www.youtube.com/watch?v=Xcb5WWPVUg4&ab_channel=AlexanderNakarada-Topic